magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 **Actions:** The following actions complete for the command:

 - If the instance does not exist, it will be deployed.
-Deploymnent takes ~2 minutes.
+Deployment takes ~2 minutes.
 - If the instance exists, a fresh instance will be redeployed.
 - By default, instances have a lifetime of 3 hours.
 All deployments are terminated after that.